HSLdevcom/parkandrideAPI/README.md

 # Profiles

 ## Environment profiles
 Application is started with single environment profile.
-Any features required by the environment needs, are triggered in the environment profile by adding feature profiles via spring.profiles.include.
+Any features required by the environment, are triggered in the environment profile by adding feature profiles under property `spring.profiles.include`.

 Profile|Description
 -------|-----------